hk-mars/mona-lisp/readme.md

 I would implement more features and release a stable version in the future, and God know that schedule. :-)

-If you have the source codes of a other baby lisp, please share to me, and my email is hk.mars@aol.com, thanks.
+If you have the source codes of another baby lisp, please share it with me, thanks.

 And if you want to join mona-lisp community and hack together, please let me know.

+Email: hk.mars@aol.com